Understanding the Risks of Day Trading

 #7 Addictive risk

 Reckless risk-taking, emotional instability, and social isolation are but a few of the dire consequences of being addicted to trading.
-Make sure you stay in control at all times and establish a trading budget that you can stick to.
+Ensure you always stay in control and establish a trading budget that you can stick to.

-Maxime holds two master’s degrees from the SKEMA Business School and FFBC: a Master of Management and a Master of International Financial Analysis.
+Maxime holds two master’s degrees from the SKEMA Business School and FFBC.
 As founder and editor-in-chief of NewTrading.fr, he writes daily about financial trading.